ajvondrak/git-topics/README.md

 ```
 $ git topics release major # fill out the tag message
-Already on 'master'
-Branch complex-feature has no remote for pushing.
+Branch complex-feature is not tracking a remote branch.
 Deleted branch complex-feature (was fe7b3bd).
 ```